RohanNero/avs-depeg-demo/README.md

 This repo, forked from [hello-world-avs](https://github.com/Layr-Labs/hello-world-avs), uses the AVS to rapidly review stablecoin depeg claims.
 Once a depeg event is confirmed, any cover for that stablecoin, with an active duration encompassing it, can be immediatly eligible for a payout.

+This demo simulates depeg tasks being created by generating a pair of random timestamps and passing them to `createNewTask()` inside `/operator/createNewTask.ts`.
+The operator script that is monitoring for new tasks will validate the input data and then check the average USD price during the reported depeg event.
+If the average price is below the `PRICE_THRESHOLD` value specified in `/operator/index.ts`, then the operator will respond to the task using the `DepegServiceManager`'s `respondToTask()`.

+- Note that the current operator script uses the free [CoinGecko API key](https://support.coingecko.com/hc/en-us/articles/21880397454233-User-Guide-How-to-sign-up-for-CoinGecko-Demo-API-and-generate-an-API-key) and is restricted to data within the last 365 days.

 ### Example Flow

 1. User buys a stablecoin Depeg cover and receives a sales policy NFT.